Home Help for families Information & advice Benefits & tax credits Welfare benefits in Scotland

 Most of the benefits that families in Scotland can claim are UK-wide and claimed from either the Department for Works and Pensions or HMRC.
 However, some benefits are different in Scotland, and these are run by a new agency called Social Security Scotland.

 Over the next few years, Social Security Scotland will take on responsibility for an increasing number of new Scottish benefits.
-This includes Child Disability Payment, which will start to replace new claims for Disability Living Allowance in Scotland during 2021.
+This includes Child Disability Payment, which replaces new claims for Disability Living Allowance (DLA).

-Another new benefit, Adult Disability Payment, will replace Personal Independence Payment, while a new Carer’s Assistance will replace Carer’s Allowance in Scotland.
+Another new benefit, Adult Disability Payment, is replacing Personal Independence Payment (PIP), while a new Carer’s Assistance will replace Carer’s Allowance in Scotland.

 The Scottish government has negotiated certain changes to the way Universal Credit is paid in Scotland.